Viir/bots/guide/how-to-run-a-bot.md

-# How to Run a Bot
+# How to Run a BotEngine App

 ## What is a Bot?